 PHIL: What do we do with the whosoever passages in the Bible?

-PHIL: Second Corinthians 5 gives us the duties ambassadors to plead with people to be reconciled with God.
+PHIL: Second Corinthians 5 gives us the duty as ambassadors to plead with people to be reconciled with God.

-PHIL: Well Scripture says the gospel is the power of God unto salvation.
-Does that then mean that those invitations and pleas and beseechings are the instruments that God uses to call those -
+PHIL: Well, Scripture says the gospel is the power of God unto salvation.
+Does that then mean that those invitations and pleas and beseechings are the instruments God uses to call those -

 PHIL: So the gospel offers salvation freely to all.
 It pleads with people to be reconciled with God.
-It beseeches the sinner to repent.
-As you say, begs us to be right with God.
-Is that an expression of the true heart of God toward the sinners?
+It beseeches the sinner to repent, as you say, begs us to be right with God.
+Is that an expression of the true heart of God toward sinners?

 PHIL: Then does the Bible give us any insight as to why God chooses some and passes over others?